What You Can’t Miss in the Hawke’s Bay Region

 In the same area, the prestigious Cape Kidnappers golf course is a must-stop if you have any golfing experience.
 The course is ranked in the TOP 40 best golf course in the world and features the most majestic scenery for a bit of putting.
 Golf aficionados, warm up your clubs!

 8. Spend Time in Cape Kidnappers

 If that wasn’t obvious enough, it is worth stopping by Cape Kidnappers.
 The dramatic cliffs and rock formations make for the best photo opportunities of the area.
 The peninsula is very easy to access at only a 30-minute drive from Napier and Hastings.
-It’s best to go with a tour company like Gannet Beach Adventures or Gannet Safaris Overland (on Viator and Tripadvisor) or walk to the cape along the beach at low tide, which is 19km (12 miles).
+Either go with a tour company like Gannet Beach Adventures or Gannet Safaris Overland (on Viator and Tripadvisor) or walk to the cape along the beach at low tide, which is 19km (12 miles).

 9. Check Out the World’s Longest Place Name